-But the philosophers thought Kant's ideas about mathematical knowledge being non-trivial and non-empirical were mistaken because he took knowledge of Euclidean geometry as an example.
-They thought Kant had been proved wrong when Einstein and Eddington showed that space was not Euclidean, by demonstrating the curvature of light rays passing close to the sun:
+But Kant's ideas about mathematical knowledge being non-trivial and non-empirical were thought to be misguided because he took knowledge of Euclidean geometry as an example, and my colleagues thought Kant had been proved wrong when Einstein and Eddington showed that space was not Euclidean, by demonstrating the curvature of light rays passing close to the sun: https://en.wikipedia.org/wiki/Euclidean_geometry#20th_century_and_general_relativity

-https://en.wikipedia.org/wiki/Euclidean_geometry#20th_century_and_general_relativity

 This argument against Kant was misguided for several reasons.
-In particular it merely showed that human mathematicians could make mistakes, e.g. by thinking that 2D and 3D spaces were necessarily Euclidean.

-In a Euclidean plane surface, if \mathbf{P} is any point, and \mathbf{L} any straight line that does not pass through \mathbf{P} , there will be exactly one straight line through \mathbf{P} in the plane, that never intersects \mathbf{L} .
-I.e. there is a unique line through \mathbf{P} and parallel to \mathbf{L} .
+In particular it merely showed that human mathematicians could make mistakes, e.g. by thinking that 2D and 3D spaces were necessarily Euclidean (i.e. given a point P and a straight line L in a plane surface, if L does not pass through P there will exactly one straight line through P that never intersects L, i.e. is parallel to L.